Mallikarjuna Temple, Srisailam: Legend

-As per Hindu legend, the presiding deity in the form of Linga (an iconic form of Shiva) was worshipped with jasmine (locally called in Telugu as Mallika), leading to the name of presiding deity as Mallikarjuna.
+According to Hindu legend, the presiding deity in the form of Linga (an iconic form of Shiva) was worshipped with jasmine (locally called in Telugu as Mallika), leading to the name Mallikarjuna.

-Mahashivaratri is the main festival celebrated at Srisailam Mallikarjuna Swamy temple.

 History

 There are inscriptional evidence from the Satavahana dynasty which place the temple to be existent from the 2nd century.
-Most modern additions were done during the time of king Harihara I of Vijayanagara Empire.
-The veerasheromandapam and paathalaganga steps was constructed during the time of Reddi Kingdom.
+Most modern additions were done during the time of king Harihara I of Vijayanagara Empire (14th and 15th centuries).
+The veerasheromandapam and paathalaganga steps was constructed during the time of Vhanni Reddi Kingdom (12th and 13th centuries).
+The reddi dynasty were committed devotees of Sri Bhramarambha Mallikarjuna Swamy.

 Architecture

-The temple complex covers 2 hectares and houses four gateway towers known as gopurams.
+The temple complex covers two hectares and houses four gateway towers known as gopurams.
 The temple has numerous shrines, with those of Mallikarjuna and Bhramaramba being the most prominent.
 The temple complex houses many halls; the most notable is the Mukha Mandapa built during the Vijayanagar period.

-The temple is situated facing East.
+The temple is situated facing east.
 The center mandapam has several pillars, with a huge idol of Nadikeshwara.
 The temple is enclosed by tall walls measuring 183 m by 152 m and 8.5 m tall.
 There are a number of sculptures in the precinct each rising above another.
 The Mukamandapa, the hall leading to the sanctum, has intricately sculpted pillars.
 The shrine where Mallikarjuna is housed is considered the oldest in the temple, dating back to the 7th century.
 There is a Sahasra linga (1000 linga), believed to have been commissioned by Rama and five other lingams believed to have been commissioned by Pandavas.
 A mirror hall in the first precinct has images of Nataraja.

 Administration

 The temple is maintained and administered by government of Andhra Pradesh.

 The nearest railway station are Markapur is 85 km, Nandyal and Kurnool are the places the distance is 180 km.
 The most convenient way is to take a bus or taxi from Hyderabad.
-Temple committee cottages and dharamshalas are available here.

 Religious significance

 Shiva in this temple is referred to as one of the twelve Jyotirlingas.
-Goddess Bramarambha's shrine is referred to as one of the fifty two Shakti peethas.
+Goddess Bramarambha's shrine is referred to as one of the fifty-two Shakta pithas.
 This temple is classified as one of the Paadal Petra Sthalam.

 On the way to the main temple is located Shikhareshwaram temple.
 It is said that by having darshan in the temple one does not get rebirth.

 Krishna River here is called Patal Ganga.
 One has to go down 852 stairs to reach the river.
 The Shiva Linga is bathed with the water of this river.